Website Unavailable due to Planned Maintenance on May 19, from 6:00 a.m. to 9:30 a.m

 Step 1: Submit Your Application

-Submit an N80 application through the Ontario Universities’ Application Centre – Teacher Education Application Services (OUAC-TEAS)
+Submit an N80 application through the Ontario Universities’ Application Centre – Teacher Education Application Services (OUAC-TEAS).

-Step 2: Activate UWinsite Student Access
+Step 2: Activate UWinsite Student Account

 You will receive an application confirmation email from ADMISSIONS@uwindsor.ca with: